What next for global trade?

 Official Media Partner

 Trade Finance Global (TFG) is the leading trade finance platform.
-We assist companies to access trade and receivables finance facilities through our relationships with 270+ banks, funds and alternative finance houses.
+TFG assists companies to access trade and receivables finance facilities through its relationships with 270+ banks, funds and alternative finance houses.
+TFG’s award winning educational resources serve an audience of 160k+ monthly readers (6.2m+ impressions) in print & digital formats across 187 countries, covering insights, guides, research, magazines, podcasts, tradecasts (webinars) and video.